Welcome to Tire School!

 - Sidewall puncture

-- Tire with a puncture larger than ¼”
+- Tire with a puncture larger than 0.25 inches

-- Weather-checked (cracked circumferentially) tire - often due to UV or fluorescent exposure
+- Weather-checked (cracked around the circumference), often due to UV or fluorescent exposure

-- Tire that has been run with exceedingly low pressure (Typically damage is seen as a circumferential ring that looks ‘rubbed in’)
+- Tire that has been run with exceedingly low pressure (damage is typically seen as a circumferential ring that looks “rubbed in”)

 - Tire with cuts or slices